DCC-EX/mkdocs-test/docs/diy/20-mega-easy.md

 To build a basic DIY Command Station in easy steps you will need:

 - A PC or laptop (Not A Raspberry Pi) running a reasonably recent versions of Windows, Linux or MacOS
-- an Arduino Mega microprocessor
+- an Arduino Mega microprocessor or Elegoo clone.
 - USB cable to your PC for the processor.
 - an EX-MotorShield8874 to power the track.
 - A double-insulated DC [power supply](/diy/10-power.md) with a voltage suitable for your layout/locos.